PM Skerrit justifies housing contract for Barbadian firm

 3. The contract awarded deprived Dominicans of a significant opportunity to receive training in key areas across the construction sector which is important for the growth of the sector and the development of young people and our resilience to future natural disasters

-4. The contract awarded deprives Dominicans the ability to supply the raw materials such as sands and stones used in the manufacture of homes as well as other materials and
+4. The contract awarded deprives Dominicans of the ability to supply the raw materials such as sands and stones used in the manufacture of homes as well as other materials and

 5. The physical planning division has not approved the construction of the 1,000 homes